ethanonweller/Java/StudentDatabase/README.md

 This program allows for 'n' number of students to be enrolled in 'n' number of classes.
 Each class costs **$600**

-Each student has their first/last name, grade, classes enrolled, and tuition balance saved under their name
+Each student has their first/last name, grade, classes enrolled, and tuition balance saved under their account

 A student can make a payment against their tuition when enrolling in classes

-This is an object oriented program